mikigom/large-scale-OT-mapping-TF/README.md

 ### Some notes

-This repository does not contain an implementation of the entire experiment of the paper.
+- This repository does not contain an implementation of the entire experiment of the paper.
 Instead, it confirms the thesis's core algorithm in a small toy example.

-Unlike paper, batch-wise optimization is not done.
+- Unlike the original paper, total batch-wise optimization is not implemented but I believe that it makes little difference.

-L2-based regularization is not implemented.
-Entropy-based regularization only.
+- To run experiments, run `run.sh`.

-To run experiments, run `run.sh`.
+- L2 regularization generally looks better than entropic regularization.

 ### Requirements
 ```